expertflow/mautic-amq-plugin/README.md

-# ActiveMQ Transport plugin for Mautic 3
+# ActiveMQ Transport plugin for Mautic 3.x

-Plugin to provide ActiveMQ text message transport to Mautic.

-##Synopsis

-This project is a Plugin to Send Mobile Text Messages using ActiveMQ.
-Mautic have integration with Twilio only, so this plugin is a new alternative to the users of Mautic.
+This Mautic plugin can send a Mautic campaign message as an ActiveMQ message.

 ## Requirements
 1. Mautic 3.2
 2. PHP 7+
 3. Stomp-php 5.0.0 (https://github.com/stomp-php/stomp-php)